-First Quarter 2022 Financial Highlights
+Second Quarter 2022 Financial Highlights

-The following are highlights in our net sales and earnings for the three months ended March 31, 2022 compared to the three months ended March 31, 2021.
-Refer to the "Results of Operations" section for further discussion and analysis.
+The following are highlights in our net sales and earnings for the three months ended June 30, 2022 compared to the three months ended June 30, 2021.
+Refer to the "Results of Operations" section below for further discussion and analysis.

 - Net sales increased primarily due to our pricing actions to recover commodity and freight cost inflation as we continue to manage through the current inflationary macro environment.
-Ongoing labor and supply chain disruption continued to constrain our ability to service growing demand within private label. - Earnings were primarily adversely impacted by commodity and freight cost inflation, as our pricing actions to recover inflation inherently lag the rise in costs, and the global supply chain disruption which has continued to pressure our margins and service levels.
+Demand within private label continues to grow, and the Company experienced increased volume growth within the Snacking & Beverages segment despite the continued constraint on our capacity to service the demand due to labor and supply chain disruption. - Earnings were adversely impacted primarily by global labor and supply chain disruption, which has continued to pressure our margins and service levels, and to a lesser extent, commodity and freight cost inflation, as our pricing actions are steadily recovering inflation, which inherently lags the rise in costs.